anonSubmissionGithub/JSSTemp/README.md

 # JSS
 dfNEW.xlsx is our dataset for Java.
 First 201 records are vulnerable methods.
 Remaining 408 are safe methods

-SBertREFSQ.ipynb is used to generate the embeddings and similarity results using SBERT
+SBertJSS.ipynb is used to generate the embeddings and similarity results using SBERT

-code2vecREFSQ.ipynb  is used to generate the embeddings and similarity results using Code2vec
+code2vecJSS.ipynb  is used to generate the embeddings and similarity results using Code2vec

-codeBertREFSQ.ipynb  is used to generate the embeddings and similarity results using CODEBERT
+codeBertJSS.ipynb  is used to generate the embeddings and similarity results using CODEBERT

 DecisionTree.ipynb file contains our decision tree based classifier